-I think for most of us there are times when we get caught up in comparing our work to someone else’s, and it makes us feel “less than,” but I really try to focus on becoming a better version of myself.
+I think for most of us there are times when we get caught up in comparing our work to someone else’s, making us feel “less than,” but I try to focus on becoming a better version of myself.

-I know that there are a ton of artists out there that have far more skills than I’ll ever have, but that’s ok because I’m only in competition with myself.
+I know that many artists out there have far more skills than I’ll ever have, but that’s ok because I’m only in competition with myself.
 Mindset is everything!

 She called it “staying on your own lane” and used a fantastic analogy.
-You know how you’re in line at the grocery, and your lane is moving soooo slow?
-You notice other lanes are moving faster, so you switch lanes and then that one slows down.
+You know how you’re in line at the grocery, and your lane is moving so slow?
+You notice other lanes are moving faster, so you switch lanes, and then that one slows down.

 Then it happens again when you move to a third lane.
 And then you notice your original lane is the one that ended up moving the most quickly.